 What is cervical cancer screening?

-Cervical cancer screening is used to find changes in the cells of the cervix that could lead to cancer (see FAQ163 “Cervical Cancer”).
-Screening includes the Pap test and, for some women, testing for human papillomavirus (HPV) (see FAQ191 “Human Papillomavirus [HPV] Vaccination”).
+Cervical cancer screening is used to find changes in the cells of the cervix that could lead to cancer.
+The cervix is the opening to the uterus and is located at the top of the vagina.
+Screening includes cervical cytology (also called the Pap test or Pap smear) and, for some women, testing for human papillomavirus (HPV).

 How is cervical cancer screening done?

 Cervical cancer screening includes the Pap test and, for some women, an HPV test.
 Both tests use cells taken from the cervix.
 The screening process is simple and fast.
 You lie on an exam table and a speculum is used to open the vagina.
 The speculum gives a clear view of the cervix and upper vagina.

 Cells are removed from the cervix with a brush or other sampling instrument.
 The cells usually are put into a special liquid and sent to a laboratory for testing:

 - For a Pap test, the sample is examined to see if abnormal cells are present.

 - For an HPV test, the sample is tested for the presence of 13–14 of the most common high-risk HPV types.

 How often should I have cervical cancer screening and which tests should I have?

 How often you should have cervical cancer screening and which tests you should have depend on your age and health history: